 Pros of Studying with Cannabis

-Marijuana effects on learning have their upsides and downsides.
+Effects on Learning have their upsides and downsides.
 Ensure not to consume too much cannabis if you want to learn.
 Also, the type of cannabis strain you consume influences your learning capacity.